Brandon-Pipher/Brandon-Pipher.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |
       Responsibilities include:
-      - Lead research and methodology design for the 2030 Census Coverage Estimation program, driving data-driven projects that apply advanced statistical and machine learning techniques within the Decennial Statistical Studies Division.
-Develop tract-level person and housing unit estimation methods, build outlier-detection frameworks, and apply graph-theoretic models to leverage household structures from administrative records for improved population estimates.
+      - Conducted research and methodology design for the 2030 Census Coverage Estimation program.
+Lead data-driven projects within the Decennial Statistical Studies Division that applied statistical and machine learning techniques to evaluate and improve the quality of the decennial census.
+      - Developed tract-level person and living-quarters population estimates for coverage estimation by leveraging administrative records; designed and implemented anomaly-detection and quality control frameworks; applied graph-theoretic models leveraging household structures to improve estimation accuracy.
-      - Advance intercensal population estimation through the <a href="https://www.census.gov/about/adrm/linkage/projects/continuous-count-study.html">Continuous Count Study</a> by integrating Census products, commercial datasets, and government administrative records.
-Apply innovative statistical methods—including Log-Linear and Latent Class modeling—for imputation, and presented findings at the <a href="https://zenodo.org/records/14009748">2024 Joint Statistical Meetings</a> and the 2024 Federal Committee on Statistical Methodology.
+      - Advanced intercensal population estimation through the <a href="https://www.census.gov/about/adrm/linkage/projects/continuous-count-study.html">Continuous Count Study</a>  by integrating Census, commercial, and government-wide datasets.
+Applied log-linear and latent class modeling for characteristic imputation when implementing multiple-systems estimation.
+Presented findings at the <a href="https://zenodo.org/records/14009748">2024 Joint Statistical Meetings</a> and the 2024 Federal Committee on Statistical Methodology.
-      - Developed and implemented statistical programming for the <a href="https://www2.census.gov/programs-surveys/decennial/coverage-measurement/pes/national-census-coverage-estimates-by-demographic-characteristics.pdf">2020 Post-Enumeration Survey (PES)</a>, creating an in-mover probability imputation model and applying advanced feature-selection techniques to enhance coverage estimate accuracy.
+      - Provided statistical programming for the <a href="https://www2.census.gov/programs-surveys/decennial/coverage-measurement/pes/national-census-coverage-estimates-by-demographic-characteristics.pdf">2020 Post-Enumeration Survey (PES)</a>.
+Developed the in-mover probability imputation model using large-scale feature selection techniques to identify key covariates for estimation.

   - position: Quantitative Analyst
     company_name: Nations Lending